NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 More details about the submission process, data files and file formats can be found on the GDC website at [Data Submission Processes and Tools] (https://gdc.nci.nih.gov/submit-data/data-submission-processes-and-tools) and [Data Types and File Formats] (https://gdc.nci.nih.gov/submit-data/gdc-data-types-and-file-formats).

-## Focus on Experiment Data
+### Focus on Experiment Data

 GDC has developed a submission unit called a “data bundle”, which is a set of files with associated metadata.

 Data bundle types are defined by what files are expected and what introspection is done for validation or linking to other GDC entities.
 Each data bundle will be validated via a bundle type and project specific schema, including a JavaScript Object Notation (JSON) data dictionary, relationship check and molecular data quality check.

-The existing data bundles are described in the [GDC Dictionary] (../../Dictionary/viewer.md).
+The experiment data supported by GDC is described in the [GDC Dictionary] (../../Dictionary/viewer.md).

-For example, a read group data bundle is composed of:
+For example, Read Group is composed of:

-* Read Group entity
+* Read Group entity: will describe the experiment metadata (e.g. library strategy)
-* Submitted File entity
+* Submitted File entity: will describe the file metadata (e.g. filename).

+The files (e.g. read_group.tsv and submitted\_file.tsv) describing these 2 entities must be uploaded to the GDC Submission Portal then the actual file (BAM file) must be uploaded through the GDC Data Transfer Tool.

 The user should submit metadata for both entities via the GDC Submission Portal.

 Following a data bundle upload, a __manifest__ can be obtained from the application and used to upload the actual files via the GDC Data Transfer Tool (DTT).

+## File format

+The GDC Data Submission Portal supports the following file formats for submission:

+* JSON
+* TSV

+During the upload and validation process, files are converted by the GDC API into entities and inserted into the database, maintaining a file-agnostic backend.

+The GDC Data Submission Portal offers the ability to download files in different formats.
+To do so the system converts database entities back to the requested file format.

 # Upload and Validation Process